-The environmental impact statement will describe the ongoing and proposed consultations and the information sessions that the proponent will hold or that it has already held on the project.
-It will provide a description of efforts made to distribute project information and provide a description of information and materials that were distributed during the consultation process.
+The environmental impact statement will describe the ongoing and proposed consultations of the proponent and the information sessions that he will hold or that it has already held on the project.
+It will provide a description of efforts made by the proponent to distribute project information and provide a description of information and materials that were distributed during the consultation process.
 The environmental impact statement will indicate the methods used, where the consultation was held, the persons and organizations consulted, the concerns voiced and the extent to which this information was incorporated in the design of the project as well as in the environmental impact statement.
 The environmental impact statement will provide a summary of key issues raised related to the environmental assessment as well as describe any outstanding issues and ways to address them.